Sunday, December 23, 2007

 Previously - Amazon was my library thing - but this is much more efficient, user friendly, and customizable.
 I love that I can use it on my blog (it looks great as one of my page elements on the right hand side here) and it's probably gonna make its way onto my myspace page in a few more minutes here...

-And actually - I'm seeing that Library Thing has a way of importing items from Amazon - but I havent figured out how to do it yet... hmmm - more poking around will be required.
+And actually - I'm seeing that Library Thing has a way of importing items from Amazon - but I haven't figured out how to do it yet... hmmm - more poking around will be required.

-Ok - i think I got it - you open your Amazon wish list - copy the url - go to the "add books" link on Library Thing - import books - paste the url and click "grab"...
+Ok - I think I got it - you open your Amazon wish list - copy the url - go to the "add books" link on Library Thing - import books - paste the url and click "grab"...
 The Thing will queue your books and add them to your library.
 My estimated wait time was between 30 and 50 minutes for 20 isbn numbers - so Im not sure if this will do the trick...

-while we wait for the magic to work - you can browse my awesome titles of doom to the right...
+While we wait for the magic to work - you can browse my awesome titles of doom to the right...

 mixing up the medicine (thing #10)